acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 The total loss is a weighted sum:
 $$L_{total} = \lambda_1 L_{loc} + \lambda_2 L_{conf} + \lambda_3 L_{cls}$$

-> **BEGINNER'S NOTE:** Think of these losses as different ways to measure mistakes.
+> **🟢 Beginner Tip:** Think of these losses as different ways to measure mistakes.
 Localization loss penalizes wrong positions, confidence loss penalizes wrong certainty, and classification loss penalizes mistaking one object for another.
 We combine them to get a complete picture of model performance.

 * **Regularization: Preventing Overfitting**